“The Opposite of Addiction is Connection”

 -Securing access to opioid blocking medications

-Hopedealers Worldwide actively seeks partnerships with organizations that desire to instill hope in those who are struggling with addiction.
+Hopedealers Worldwide actively seeks partnerships with organizations that desire to instill hope in those who are struggling with substance use disorder.
 One way Hopedealers Worldwide achieves this is through teaming up with the Guatemala Bottle School Project.
 The Guatemala Bottle School Project, founded and created by the nonprofit organization Hug It Forward, builds schools for the poorest children of Guatemala.
 The innovative schools are built with “eco-bricks” created through recycled plastic bottles.
-“Hope is the New Dope” is the opportunity for recovering addicts to give back to children in dire need and experience the “natural high” of selfless volunteerism.
-Participants are not just recovering addicts, but also include anyone who has been touched in some way by the disease of addiction.
+“Hope is the New Dope” is the opportunity for those in long term recovery to give back to children in dire need and experience the “natural high” of selfless volunteerism.
+Participants are not just those in recovery, but also include anyone who has been touched in some way by the disease of addiction.
 The schools are dedicated in memory of those who have lost their lives because of a heroin overdose.
-It is a collaborative effort between the WorldVentures Foundation, “Hope is the New Dope Tour” with the Power of Peace Initiative and Hug It Forward.
+It is a collaborative effort between the WorldVentures Foundation, “Hope is the New Dope Tour” with the Power of Peace Project and Hug It Forward.

 Sustainability and Growth